Maniachenko/method_name_generator/README.md

 * Place the model in your repository: After downloading, move the model directory (/model) to your project's repository folder.

 ### Running the Complete Process
 For a comprehensive, ready-to-run process, refer to the Jupyter notebook [method_name_generation.ipynb](https://github.com/Maniachenko/method_name_generator/blob/master/method_name_generation.ipynb) and .py analog [method_name_generation.py](https://github.com/Maniachenko/method_name_generator/blob/master/method_name_generation.py) included in the repository.
-Alternatively, the project can be executed through individual scripts as detailed above.
+Alternatively, the project can be executed through individual scripts as detailed under.

  ## Usage
 **Data Collection**